-Doppelhaus develops sustainable, nonwoven materials for a more circular fashion industry.
-Their first material ‘Cloudwool’ uses undervalued British wool and bonds it using a novel nonwoven process, resulting in a lighter, more flexible felt fabric suitable for use in apparel.
+Doppelhaus develop sustainable, non-woven materials for the fashion industry.
+Their first material Cloudwool® uses undervalued British wool and bonds it through a novel non-woven process, resulting in a lighter, more flexible felt fabric for apparel and footwear.

-We will be working with the London College of Fashion (UAL) to develop a sustainable nonwoven textile at an accessible price point and with strong aesthetic and functional appeal that could have a positive environmental impact by serving the mass market.
+The BFTT project focused on developing and manufacturing the non-woven textile at an accessible price point and with strong aesthetic and functional appeal that could have a positive environmental impact through mass market applications.

 R&D Company Lead